 Temporary restriction updates on Zap-Map

-Since public EV charging infrastructure can play a crucial part in keeping these key workers on the road, Zap-Map has been coordinating with public charging networks with an aim to provide as up-to-date information as possible on which charge points are impacted by any site closures due to coronavirus.
+Zap-Map has been coordinating with public charging networks with an aim to provide as up-to-date information as possible on which charge points are impacted by any site closures due to coronavirus.

 The restriction message can be seen in the Info tab on charge points and on the main device page on the app.
-Please let us know via the app if you spot any issues with charge points such as being accessible behind a barrier or changed opening times or give any general feedback via email on support@zap-map.com.
+Please let us know via the app if you spot any issues with charge points, such as being accessible behind a barrier or changed opening times, or give any general feedback via email on support@zap-map.com.

 Network status updates